JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 ### Using Mockingbird
 <br/>

-After you've installed Mockingbird in your project and added the run script phases in your test target, you're ready to rock! 🎸🎸 Let's recreate that test using Mockingbird instead of hand rolled mocks.
+After you've installed Mockingbird in your project and added the run script phases in your test target, you're ready to rock! 🎸🎸

-To start, that means delete `MockLogger`, and `MockStore`.

-You heard me.
-Delete them....
-Go ahead.

-There are a couple of functions you should get to know in order to effectively use Mockingbird.
+Before we begin, there are several functions you should get to know in order to effectively use Mockingbird.
 You'll need to know how to create a mock, stub the mock, and verify the results from the mock.

 <br/>
 <br/>